 The company is exempt from tax with regard to Petoro AS pursuant to section 2-30 of the Taxation Act.
 Tax expense in the consolidated accounts applies to Petoro Iceland AS.

 The company receives an operating grant from the government for services provided to the Ministry of Petroleum and Energy in accordance with the company’s object.
 This operating contribution is appropriated annually by the Storting (parliament).
 The operating contribution is presented in the accounts as operating revenue.

-Contributions for special projects are recorded as income in line with the progress of the projects (current accounting).
+Contributions for special projects are recorded as income in line with the progress of the projects.